 The purpose of this paper is to forge connections between classical geometry, category theory and the newly minted theory of perverse sheaves of categories.
 In the process, several new and interesting questions are raised.

 The first two sections are devoted to developing in detail the theory of perverse sheaves of categories and their categories of global sections.

-In Section \ref{sect:bg} we outline briefly basic ideas in dg categories, including a number of ways to glue them together; we describe explicit models of homotopy fiber product and equalizers along with several constructions of semiorthogonal decompositions, coming from work of Tabuada \cite{tabthesis}, Orlov \cite{orl-glue} and Kuznetsov and Lunts \cite{kl}.
+In Section \ref{sect:bg} we outline some basic facts about dg categories, including a number of ways to glue them together; we describe explicit models of homotopy fiber product and equalizers along with several constructions of categories admitting semiorthogonal decompositions coming from work of Tabuada \cite{tabthesis}, Orlov \cite{orl-glue} and Kuznetsov and Lunts \cite{kl}.

-In Section \ref{sect:psc} we will look at perverse sheaves of categories in the language of Kapranov and Schectman \cite{ks1}.
-We give what seems to be a widely accepted definition of the category of global sections of a perverse schober as the homotopy fiber product over a certain diagram of categories.
-We show that it agrees with the gluing construction of Kuznetsov and Lunts, or Orlov.
-We give a general concept of $K$-coordinatized perverse sheaves of categories, whose definition was hinted at by Kapranov and Schectman \cite{ks2} and by Kontsevich \cite{kont}.
-We define their monodromy representations and categories of global sections in the process.
+In Section \ref{sect:psc} we will look at perverse sheaves of categories in the language of Kapranov and Schechtman \cite{ks1}.
+We give a definition of the category of global sections of a perverse schober as the homotopy fiber product over a certain diagram of categories.
+We show that it agrees with the gluing construction of Kuznetsov and Lunts \cite{kl}.
+We give a general concept of $K$-coordinatized perverse sheaves of categories, whose definition was hinted at by Kapranov and Schechtman \cite{ks2} and by Kontsevich \cite{kontsevich}.
+We define their monodromy and categories of global sections in the process.